ualberta-cmput301/ualberta-cmput301.github.io/content/general/outline.md

 * All cell phones must be turned off and stored in your bags.

 **Accommodations for Students:**
-In accordance with the University of Alberta’s [Discrimination, Harassment, and Duty to Accommodate policy](https://www.ualberta.ca/en/alfresco/uappol/humanresources/discrimination-harassment-and-duty-to-accommodate/policy/discrimination-harassment-and-duty-to-accommodate-policy.pdf), accommodation support is available to eligible students who encounter limitations or restrictions to their ability to perform the daily activities necessary to pursue studies at a post-secondary level due to medical conditions and/or non-medical protected grounds.
+In accordance with the University of Alberta’s [Accommodation Policy](https://www.ualberta.ca/en/alfresco/uappol/humanresources/accommodation/policy/accommodation-policy.pdf) and [Discrimination and Harassment Policy](https://www.ualberta.ca/en/alfresco/uappol/humanresources/discrimination-and-harassment/policy/discrimination-and-harassment-policy.pdf), accommodation support is available to eligible students who encounter limitations or restrictions to their ability to perform the daily activities necessary to pursue studies at a post-secondary level due to medical conditions and/or non-medical protected grounds.
 Accommodations are coordinated through the [Academic Success Centre](https://www.ualberta.ca/current-students/academic-success-centre/index.html), and students can learn more about eligibility on the [Register for Accommodations website](https://www.ualberta.ca/en/current-students/academic-success-centre/accessibility-resources/register/index.html).

-It is recommended that students apply ***AS SOON AS POSSIBLE*** in order to ensure sufficient time to complete accommodation registration and coordination.
+It is recommended that students register ***AS SOON AS POSSIBLE*** in order to ensure sufficient time to complete accommodation registration and coordination.
 Students are advised to review and adhere to published deadlines for accommodation approval and for specific accommodation requests (e.g., exam registration submission deadlines).
 Students who request accommodations less than a month in advance of the academic term for which they require accommodations may experience unavoidable delays or consequences in their academic programs, and may need to consider alternative academic schedules.

 **Recording and/or Distribution of Course Materials:**
 Audio or video recording, digital or otherwise, of lectures, labs, seminars or any other teaching environment by students is allowed only with the prior written consent of the instructor or as a part of an approved accommodation plan.
 Student or instructor content, digital or otherwise, created and/or used within the context of the course is to be used solely for personal study, and is not to be used or distributed for any other purpose without prior written consent from the content authors.

 ---

 **STUDENT SUPPORTS**